-Algorithm DTS:
+• Algorithm DTS:

-- Initialize a global job list with the root as the only available job. - while the job list is not empty do - ▶ Idle processors look for jobs with the highest priority in the global job list. - ▶ A working processor maintains its own split point information at the global job list. - ▶ A working processor updates bounds when a job is finished and then becomes idle.
+- Initialize a global job list with the root as the only available job. - while the job list is not empty do - Idle processors look for jobs with the highest priority in the global job list. - ▷ A working processor maintains its own split point information at the global job list. - ▶ A working processor updates bounds when a job is finished and then becomes idle.

-- Used by several state-of-the-art chess programs. - Spend a bit more time to decide whether a node is a split point or not. - ▶ Takes some time to tune for the best parameters. - Speed-up factor: 3.7 for 4 processors, 6.6 for 8 processors and 11.1 for 16 processors.
+- Used by several state-of-the-art chess programs. - Spend a bit more time to decide whether a node is a split point or not.

+▶ Takes some time to tune for the best parameters.

+- Speed-up factor is very good: 3.7 for 4 processors, 6.6 for 8 processors and 11.1 for 16 processors.

+- Load balancing is good.

+- Scalability is reasonable.

-Comments: parallel $\alpha$ - $\beta$ search
+Comments: parallel α - β search

-- DTS is currently being used by most Chess-like programs. - It also takes time to find the system parameters for DTS to work well. - The threshold for confidence factors. - The adjusting of the confidence factors.
+- DTS is currently being used by most Chess-like programs. - It also takes time to find the system parameters for DTS to work well. - The threshold for confidence factors. - Dynamically adjusting of the confidence factors.